PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 This assignment adds no mutation guard or control flow.
 Pass execution, dependencies, diagnostics, public behavior, and the TensorFlow-free direct path remain fixed; only two stale boundary target expectations changed.

+The pre-Concat composite has three direct production calls plus one independent layout-recovery callback execution.
+It dispatches indexed, quantized-indexed, and legacy families in fixed order and returns their sum as one counter.
+The legacy owner prunes unused tensors unconditionally, so a zero composite counter does not prove ModelIR stability.

+Strict characterization selects `_layout_opt_pre_concat_stats`, `_final_pre_concat_stats`, and `_absolute_final_pre_concat_stats` for the three direct calls.
+It freezes their identical ModelIR/layout/diagnostics arguments, three distinct boundary pairs, one-key schema, dispatch order, unconditional legacy cleanup, and independent layout-recovery callback selection.
+All three direct results must remain unconsumed; the orchestration callback form is not changed by this retention unit.